Orchestrating microservices and multi-container applications for high scalability and availability

 A platform that provides system services to deploy, scale, upgrade, detect, and restart failed services, discover service location, manage state, and monitor health.
-These system services in effect provide many of the characteristics of microservices described previously.
+These system services in effect enable many of the characteristics of microservices described previously.

 Service Fabric is agnostic with respect to how you build your service, and you can use any technology.
 However, it provides built-in programming APIs that make it easier to build microservices.

-Figure 4-9: Deploying microservices as processes or as containers in Azure Service Fabric
+Figure 4-10.
+Deploying microservices as processes or as containers in Azure Service Fabric

-Service Fabric is a good example of a platform with which you can define a different logical architecture (business microservices or Bounded Contexts) than the physical implementation.
+Service Fabric is a good example of a platform where you can define a different logical architecture (business microservices or Bounded Contexts) than the physical implementation.
 For example, if you implement Stateful Reliable Services in Azure Service Fabric, which are introduced in the next section, "Stateless versus stateful microservices," you have a business microservice concept with multiple physical services.

-Figure 4-10: Business microservice with several stateful and stateless services in Service Fabric
+Figure 4-11.
+Business microservice with several stateful service instances and a custom gateway front end

 Service Fabric and containers

-Figure 4-11: Business microservice with several services (containers) in Service Fabric
+Figure 4-12.
+Business microservice with several services (containers) in Service Fabric

 However, so-called "sidecar" containers (two containers that must be deployed together as part of a logical service) are also possible in Service Fabric.
 The important thing is that a business microservice is the logical boundary around several cohesive elements.
-In many cases, it might be a single service with a single data model, but in some other cases you might have physical several services, as well.
+In many cases, it might be a single service with a single data model, but in some other cases you might have several physical services as well.

-Figure 4-12: Business microservice mapped to a Service Fabric application with containers and stateful services
+Figure 4-13.
+Business microservice mapped to a Service Fabric application with containers and stateful services

 Stateless versus stateful microservices

 As mentioned earlier, each microservice (logical Bounded Context) must own its domain model (data and logic).
-In the case of stateless microservices, the databases will be external, employing relational options like SQL Server, or NoSQL options like MongoDB or Azure DocumentDB.
+In the case of stateless microservices, the databases will be external, employing relational options like SQL Server, or NoSQL options like Azure Cosmos DB or MongoDB.

-Figure 4-13: Stateless versus stateful microservices
+Figure 4-14.
+Stateless versus stateful microservices

 Other microservice frameworks that allow stateful services, that support the Actor pattern, and that improve fault tolerance and latency between business logic and data are Microsoft Orleans, from Microsoft Research, and Akka.NET.
 Both frameworks are currently improving their support for Docker.